 You can be incarcerated for not registering as a sex offender in Michigan if you have been convicted and sentenced.
-We provide experienced legal help to minimize consequences to the fullest extent possible.
+At Garton & Vogt, P.C., we provide experienced legal help to minimize consequences to the fullest extent possible.

 Offenders are required to register their address according to the tier of their offense on the following schedule:

-Tier 1 offenders must verify once a year during the first 15 days of January.
+- Tier 1 offenders must verify for the first half of January each year.

-Tier 2 offenders must verify twice a year during the first 15 days of January and July.
+- Tier 2 offenders must verify for the first half of January and July every year.

-Tier 3 offenders must verify four times a year during the first 15 days of January, April, July, and October.
+- Tier 3 offenders must verify four times a year during the first half of January, April, July and October.

 Additionally, offenders must report changes to the following information within three business days: